a-Kumari/realtime_chat/README.md

-This a realtime chat app made using channels in Django Framework. where 2 users can create there room and can chat with eachother.
+This a realtime chat app made using channels in Django Framework. where 2 users can create their chat room and can chat with eachother.